 So what route might you and I follow in pursuit of that ‘nourishment’?

 This is my picture of the overall journey viewed from above, as though from a helicopter.
-It is a journey I can take and all journeys involve some level of risk:
+It is a journey that involves some level of risk:

 ….. so I can stay put if I feel daunted.
 Does the ‘haunted wood‘ suggest something daunting? what things haunt you in your life?